andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * could also include urls?
     " https://vim-jp.org/vimdoc-en/index.html " https://w0rp.com/blog/post/vim-script-for-the-javascripter/

+* add a minor addition to the past (un pushed) git commit

 * use/config repeatable commands carefully (similar to jumplist): comment/uncomment should be a dot/repeatable command

 * it seems I can not go back many steps in the jump list (it seems to keep cycling). do I have to jump back more